keelback-code/out-proud/README.md

 ### Features

-Navigation bar - logo, signup, login/logout, profile and resources.
+Navigation bar - site logo, signup, login/logout, profile and resources.
 Signup/Login changes dependent on active user status.
-Profile link changes dependent on whether logged in user is a creator or a viewer.
+Profile link (not word, as this would be confusing to user) changes dependent on whether logged in user is a creator or a viewer.

 ![]()

 Footer - social/contact information and tip to close page quickly if user in danger of being found out

 Landing page - website title and 'about' text to clearly and briefly explain the purpose of the site.
+Small css transformation on image for added interaction on very minimal page.
 Public page.

-Creator profile - personal page/s, can only see own pages.
-Link to create new page and allow Viewers.
+Creator profile - personal Page/s, can only see own Pages.
+Link to create new Page and allow Viewers.
 Login required.

-Viewer profile - page/s they have been given permission to view.
+Viewer profile - Page/s they have been given permission to view.
 Login required.

-Creator page Creator view - page content, plus buttons to edit or delete.
+Creator Page Creator view - Page content, plus buttons to edit or delete.
 Login required.

-Creator page Viewer view - page content, edit/del button cannot be accessed.
+Creator Page Viewer view - Page content, edit/del button cannot be accessed.
 Login required.

 Resources page - view of links to external resources.
 Public page.

-Create new page - form with accessible fields including title, photo, text content, title for link, url for link.
+Create new Page - form with accessible fields including title, photo, text content, title for link, url for link.
 Link to resources page at top of form.
 Submit button with user feedback.
 Login required.

+Page images - hosted on Cloudinary, used for page preview on Profile and on Page.

+Page links - title field included to avoid Page being cluttered by bulky URLs.

-Randomised slugs - urls do not betray any private information.
+Randomised slugs - urls do not betray any private information, such as the Creator or title of the Page.

-Edit page - prefilled with selected page, edits (and replaces??) selected page with user feedback.
+Edit page - prefilled with selected Page, edits (and replaces??) selected Page with user feedback.
 Login required.

-Delete page - prefilled with selected page, deletes information with user feedback.
+Delete page - prefilled with selected Page, deletes information with user feedback.
 Login required.

-User error page - comes up if Viewer tries to bypass authorisation and manually edit or delete a Creator's page via the url.
+User error page - comes up if Viewer tries to bypass authorisation and manually edit or delete a Creator's Page via the url.

-Allow Viewer form - form to allow a Viewer to see a Creator's page.
-Can only choose from logged in Creator's own pages, and will check if email already exists in Viewer model.
+Allow Viewer form - form to allow a Viewer to see a Creator's Page.
+Can only choose from logged in Creator's own Pages, and will check if email already exists in Viewer model.
 Login required.

-Viewer email - viewer receives an email using EmailJS.
+Viewer email - Viewer receives an email using EmailJS.
 Variables inserted by Creator, contains instructions for the Viewer on what to do next.

-Signup/Login/Logout - functionality built by allauth, formed styled for use on site
+Signup/Login/Logout - functionality built by allauth, forms styled for use on site

 ### Future Features